An Attitude with Gratitude

 1. Thoughtful Families: Set an example at home.
 Discuss acts of kindness by friends, coworkers, or family members.
-Acknowledge heroic acts, which are reported in the paper, on line, or on the news.
-Talk about charitable donations and organizations such as the March of Dimes, Hospice House, and Habitat for Humanity.
+Acknowledge heroic acts, which are reported in the paper or on the news.
+Talk about charitable donations and organizations such as the March of Dimes, Hospice Houses, and Habitat for Humanity.
 Help children understand there are others less fortunate who are in need of financial and emotional support.
 Tell them about Mother Theresa and her famous words, “We cannot do great things—only small things with great love.”

 2. Thankful Thursdays: In the spirit of Thanksgiving, plan a day of gratitude each week throughout the year.
 Children can make a list or draw a picture of all the people and things in their lives to be thankful for each week.
 They can keep track of what they have done for others, as well as what others have done for them.
 You can help them plan a random act of kindness for the following week.
 Soon they will develop the spirit of Thanksgiving during every season of the year.

-3. Take Action: Children can visit a nursing home, draw pictures and mail them to shut ins, or help a neighbor with yard work.
+3. Take Action: Children can help a neighbor with yard work.
 More formal activities can be arranged through a church or volunteer organization to help at a school, collect canned goods, or work at an animal shelter.
 Children can make place mats, napkin rings, or menu cards for meals-on-wheels.
-They can participate in community clean up days, plant a tree, or help clean litter at a park.
+They can participate in community clean up days, plant a tree, or help collect litter at a park.
 Encourage your children to become a positive influence in the community.

 5. Thrift Stores: Teach children to share.
-Have your youngster clean out toy boxes, book shelves, and clothes closets once a month.
+Have your youngster clean out toy boxes and clothes closets once a month.
 Have them remove an old item when replacing it with something new.
 Have them bundle up the items and take them to a consignment or thrift shop or a domestic shelter to be shared with others.

 6. Twice Around: Recycle, reuse, and repurpose.
 Recycling is a wonderful way to respect and preserve our environment.
 Children can save and sort newspapers, cans, glass jars, and plastic containers.
 They can also be creative by using items in unique ways.
-For example, the plastic bags from groceries can be reused as trash bags, or woven into placemats.
+For example, the plastic bags from groceries can be reused as trash bags.
 The Sunday comics can be used as wrapping paper.
 Small plastic containers can hold pieces and parts from board games, hair accessories, or jewelry.